Find the best boiler service: repair costs & how often

 - Water leaking often happens with older boilers or water heaters when corroded parts, such as washers, finally give out.
 Invariably this will require a qualified engineer to replace the part for you.
 As with any leaks, you also need to watch out for damage to your home and belongings.

-You can expect a new boiler replacement take 1 or 2 days to complete and cost anywhere between £800 and £2500.
+You can expect a new boiler replacement to take a day ot two to complete and can cost anywhere between £800 and £2500.
 Boiler installation cost and time is highly dependent on the type of boiler, how heating systems are interconnected with radiators, and whether water tanks need to be installed, revised or removed.

-The bottom line is that when you need to have more than a couple of parts replaced, you can seriously start looking for a new boiler because the peace of mind and energy savings can be worth it when comparing boiler repair with upfront cost and preventative maintenance.
+The bottom line is that when you need to have more than a couple of parts replaced, you should start looking for a new boiler because the peace of mind and energy savings can be worth it.
 This is especially true once you factor in the labour costs of the service call to get the old clunker up and running.